calebpicone/GlobalHealthAnalysis/README.md

 1. Which diseases are most prevelant in the dataset?
 2. Which diseases have the highest mortality rates?
-3. Are there any correlations between male mortality rates?
-4. Are there any correlations between female mortality rates?
-5. Are there any correlations between other gender mortality rates?

 ## Dataset Description